STF1998/Desk20/report/backgroundAndMotivation.md

   <td>
     <ul>
       <li> Advertising on the page. </li>
-      <li> The colour of the text isn’t particular clear due to light grey text on charcoal grey background. </li>
+      <li> The colour of the text is not clear due to light grey text on charcoal grey background. </li>
     </ul>
   </td>
 </table>